8 simple steps to an effective B2B communication strategy for 2025

 Unless you have an infinite supply of resources (mainly money and time), you will need to prioritise.
 Identifying your target audience’s sweet spot is the most effective way of identifying your low-hanging fruit.
 Look for overlapping common characteristics to identify groups that form ideal customers – those customers you can help to overcome a key problem or challenge.

-5. Target personas:
+5. Define target personas:

 A target persona is a representation of your ideal customer.
 They’re not real people, but you depict them so clearly, they should feel like one.
 Most people mistakenly think they need to have lots of personas because they try and identify them by job title.
 You want to focus on decision-makers in the buying process, the people who feel the pain you can solve and, most importantly, have a responsibility for finding a solution.
 Three is likely to be the number of personas you can realistically engage with effectively through any one campaign.
 Remember to give your target personas a memorable name that everyone can connect with – I find alliteration helps e.g., Brilliant Belinda, Innovative Ida, Commercial Colin, Financial Fred, Regimental Roy, IT Tom etc.

-6. Positioning statements:
+6. Develop positioning statements:

 Craft and tailor a positioning statement for each persona you end up with.
 A positioning statement is a subset of your value proposition but speaks directly to the heart of your individual persona(s).
 It defines the target audience, your product and category, a specific benefit and, most importantly, it differentiates you from your nearest competitor.
 This is particularly important if you have multiple sub-brands or discrete products aimed at different markets.